XiekangZhang/everything_about_python/python_crash_course/Project_3_web_applications/README.md

 - _setting.py_: controls how Django interacts with your system and manages your project.
 - _url.py_: tells Django which pages to build in response to browser requests.
 - _wsgi.py_: helps Django serve the files it creates. (web server gateway interface)
+- In Django's authentication system, every template has a _user_ variable available, which always has an _is_authenticated_ attribute set.

 ## under app folder
 - _models.py_: defines the data